Centenary United

 A significant structural problem was also presented at the west gable wall where the choir sits.
 On either side, there is a symmetrical breaking in the stones causing misalignment due to an outward displacement.
 Again, a qualified professional was brought in for evaluation and correction of an issue with the initial structural design.

-Some parts of the façade in other areas have less critical issues again with difficulties in resolution.
-In contrast to how the stone naturally evolved, many of the stones at the building corners were laid with their sediment layers oriented vertically and therefore show signs of delamination.
 Some stones were experiencing severe surface erosion and spalling to the point where surfaces had retreated past the mortar’s edge.
 Warm, wet sections of the building that are shielded from sunshine support the growth of black lichen.
 When lichen dries and is swept away by rain, the lichen areas leave black lines on the stones below.
-In mortar joint gaps that require re-pointing, the type of mortar will be changed replacing a cool-gray mortar as applied with a warm-gray mortal like the original mortar type.

-The Strategy
+Phase 1 – The Strategy

 Berggren Architects provided the Centenary United Methodist Church with a comprehensive report which included six major tasks to under take in order of priority.

-While some of the tower repairs can be made in situ, other sections, including the entire southwest spire, must be taken down, disassembled, and the stone pieces reset.
+While some of the tower repairs can be made in-situ, other sections, including the entire southwest spire, must be taken down, disassembled, and the stone pieces reset.
 Disassembling the spire provides a valuable opportunity to investigate potential design flaws within all four spires.

 Traditional Dutchman patches will be used where possible for areas of missing stone.
-The small corner pinnacles will be redesigned to be re-pinned n the method recommended by the stone fabricator.
+The small corner pinnacles will be redesigned to be re-pinned in the method recommended by the stone fabricator.
 They will also be pinned further from the edge, lessening the potential for fracture and falling incidents.

 Notes: